ObjFW/ObjFW/README.md

 Building with LLVM/Clang for ARM
 ================================

-  When using LLVM/Clang to compile for ARM, it is necessary to specify extra flags in order to enable ARM EHABI compliant exceptions.
+  When using LLVM/Clang older than 3.5 to compile for ARM, it is necessary to specify extra flags in order to enable ARM EHABI compliant exceptions.
 To do so, set `OBJCFLAGS` to this:

     -O2 -g -mllvm -arm-enable-ehabi -mllvm -arm-enable-ehabi-descriptors

-  If you are getting errors from the assembler about instructions being unavailable for the architecture, you need to set `OBJC` to this:
+  If you have a CPU supporting VFP or NEON, it is important to set the correct architecture, as otherwise VFP / NEON registers won't be saved and restored when forwarding.
+For example, if you have an ARMv6 that supports VFP, you need to set `OBJC` to this:

-    clang -arch armv6 -mfpu=vfp
+    clang -march=armv6 -mfpu=vfp

   Using these flags, ObjFW was compiled successfully for Android and the Raspberry Pi.